simonmichael/hledger/hledger/hledger.m4.md

     - expresses the selling price for transaction balancing

 - `{}`, `{YYYY-MM-DD}`, `{"LABEL"}`, `{UNITCOST, "LABEL"}`, `{UNITCOST, YYYY-MM-DD, "LABEL"}`
-  - when selling, the various combinations of date, cost, and/or label are accepted for selecting the lot.
+  - when selling, other combinations of date/cost/label, like the above, are accepted for selecting the lot.

 Currently, hledger